pugjs/pug-ast-spec/parser.md

   type: "Mixin";
   name: JavaScriptIdentifier;       // the name of the mixin
-  call: boolean;                    // if this node is a mixin call (as opposed to mixin definition) }
+  call: boolean;                    // if this node is a mixin call (as opposed to mixin definition)
+  args: string;                     // list of arguments (declared in case of mixin definition, or specified in case of mixin call)
+}
 ```

 A mixin definition or call.
+Warning: this Node only inherits from `AttributedNode` if `call` is `false`.

 ### MixinBlock